phetsims/qa/doc/qa-book.md

   2. Record your actions in the simulation.
 (Remember what you did.)
   3. Open the console.
   4. Follow the directions in the console to download a copy of the recording.
-  5. View the recording in the Events: Playback wrapper and make sure your actions were recorded accu- rately.
+  5. View the recording in the Events: Playback wrapper and make sure your actions were recorded accurately.

 <h4>State Wrapper Test</h4>